-Anyway, I would suspect that far fewer people know who the hell Abdullah Azzam is.
-This is a shame, because Abdullah Azzam was instrumental in the formation of two notorious Islamic terror organizations: Al-Qaeda and Hamas.
-Azzam wasn’t alive to see the creation of Al-Qaeda (in fact he may have been murdered to remove an obstacle to the creation of Al-Qaeda, but I’m getting ahead of myself), but he was a mentor to Osama bin Laden and one of the leaders of the Afghan foreign mujahidin network out of which Al-Qaeda arose.
-A Slate article on Azzam from 2002 called him “the Lenin of international jihad,” which I assume makes Sayyid Qutb the Marx, and bin Laden is the Stalin, and then Ayman al-Zawahiri would be the, let’s say, Trotsky?
+Anyway, I would suspect that far fewer people know about the group’s namesake, Abdullah Azzan.
+This is a shame, because Azzam was instrumental in the formation of two notorious Islamic terror organizations: al-Qaeda and Hamas.
+He wasn’t alive to see the creation of al-Qaeda, and in fact may have been murdered because of his opposition to its formation, but he was a mentor to Osama bin Laden and one of the leaders of the Afghan mujahideen network out of which al-Qaeda arose.
+A Slate article on Azzam from 2002 called him “the Lenin of international jihad,” which I assume makes Sayyid Qutb the Marx, and bin Laden the Stalin, and then Ayman al-Zawahiri would be the…Trotsky?
 Well, the analogy starts to break down at some point.

 Azzam was born in a small West Bank village in 1941, when the whole place was still called “Mandatory Palestine.”
 No doubt affected by the events of 1948 (the creation of Israel and the subsequent Arab-Israeli War and displacement of the Palestinians), in the 50s he joined the Muslim Brotherhood’s Palestinian branch and began to absorb its teachings about the role of Islam in the modern world.
-In 1966 he graduated with honors in Islamic Law from the University of Damascus and returned briefly to the West Bank before moving into Jordan after the 1967 War.
+In 1966 he graduated with honors in Islamic Law from the University of Damascus and returned briefly to the West Bank before moving into Jordan after the 1967 Six Day War.
 There he became very active in the Palestinian paramilitary movement, but he rejected the secular nationalist ideology of the PLO under Yasser Arafat in favor of an Islamist ideology that he believed would not only win the fight against Israel but would free the entire Middle East from European interference.
-The work he did at this time helped lead to the formation of Hamas as the Islamist rival of the PLO/Fatah.
+The work he did at this time helped lead eventually to the formation of Hamas as the Islamist rival of the PLO/Fatah.

-Azzam alternated the next several years between studying Islamic Jurisprudence at Al-Azhar in Cairo and teaching at the University of Jordan, eventually receiving his doctorate from Al-Azhar in 1973.
+Azzam alternated the next several years between studying Islamic Jurisprudence at al-Azhar in Cairo and teaching at the University of Jordan, eventually receiving his doctorate from al-Azhar in 1973.
 It is during his time in Egypt that Azzam met devotees of Sayyid Qutb (who had been executed by the Egyptian government in 1966) and became immersed in Qutb’s teachings and philosophy.
 These fellow travelers included Ayman al-Zawahiri and Omar Abdel-Rahman, the latter also there to get a doctorate in Islamic Jurisprudence.
 Booted out of the faculty at the University of Jordan due to his growing radical tendencies, Azzam’s next stop was Jeddah, in Saudi Arabia, where he taught at King Abdul Aziz University until 1979.
 It was there that he must have had his first encounters with a wealthy young Jeddah resident and student at the university named Osama bin Laden.

-No one was more taken with his teachings or his stories than bin Laden, who saw Azzam as a role model, and Azzam for his part seems to have admired bin Laden’s commitment to the cause and his devotion to living an austere life despite his family’s incredible wealth.
-Bin Laden’s fund-raising prowess was so great, and his importance to the cause so considerable, that the relationship between the two men changed from teacher-student to more or less equal partnership, and they set out to make the MAK the formal recruitment and training operation for all Arabs who wished to fight in Afghanistan.
+No one was more taken with Azzam’s teachings or his stories than bin Laden, who saw his former teacher as a role model, and Azzam for his part seems to have admired bin Laden’s commitment to the cause and his devotion to living an austere life despite his family’s incredible wealth.
+Bin Laden’s fund-raising prowess was so great, and his importance to the cause so considerable, that the relationship between the two men changed from teacher-student to more or less an equal partnership, and they set out to make the MAK the formal recruitment and training operation for all Arabs who wished to fight in Afghanistan.
 Bin Laden and his family moved to Peshawar in 1986 and he and Azzam began to work in earnest to recruit new fighters.
-Between bin Laden’s money and Azzam’s ability to arouse the passions of disaffected young Arab men all over the world for jihad (and especially the prospect of martyrdom), they made a formidable team, and by the time the Afghan War was over they may have recruited as many as 20,000 fighters for to the cause; many of them would form the core of Al-Qaeda.
+Between bin Laden’s money and Azzam’s ability to arouse the passions of disaffected young Arab men all over the world for jihad (and especially the prospect of martyrdom), they made a formidable team, and by the time the Afghan War was over they may have recruited as many as 20,000 fighters for to the cause.
+Many of them would continue on to become part of al-Qaeda.

 It was actually over bin Laden’s strict focus on recruiting and training Arabs that he and Azzam began to drift apart.
-Azzam was (not unlike Qutb) a pan-Islamist; ethnic and national distinctions meant little to him.
+Azzam was (not unlike Qutb) a pan-Islamist–ethnic and national distinctions meant little to him.
 But bin Laden had a bit of Arab chauvinism, and while Azzam had always tried to disperse his Arab recruits among the local Afghan forces and subordinate them to the command of Afghan leaders, bin Laden imagined an Arab army that could go anywhere in the world and wage war against modernizers, unbelievers, and the like.
 Many Arab fighters in Afghanistan grew tired of taking orders from the Afghans and gravitated to bin Laden, particularly those who had come from Zawahiri’s group, the Egyptian Islamic Jihad (EIJ).
-There may also have been a little national rivalry at play; so many of Azzam’s recruits were coming from Saudi Arabia, and it’s possible that they felt more comfortable being led by a fellow Saudi, bin Laden, than by the Palestinian Azzam.
+There may also have been a little national rivalry at play–many of Azzam’s recruits were coming from Saudi Arabia, and it’s possible that they felt more comfortable being led by a fellow Saudi, bin Laden, than by the Palestinian Azzam.

 Azzam saw the jihad movement as having two fronts: Afghanistan and Israel, in both places fighting to liberate Islamic lands from kafir interlopers.
-Zawahiri, who had been radicalized by Qutb’s execution and his own imprisonment and torture by the Egyptian government following Sadat’s assassination in 1981, was more interested in taking the fight to those Muslims he saw as apostates, collaborators with the corrupting West, particularly leaders in places like Egypt and Syria who he argued were taking their people off of the path of true Islam.
+Zawahiri, who had been radicalized by Qutb’s execution and his own imprisonment and torture by the Egyptian government following Answer Sadat’s assassination in 1981, was more interested in taking the fight to those Muslims he saw as apostates, collaborators with the corrupting West, particularly leaders in places like Egypt and Syria who he argued were leading their people away from the path of true Islam.
 Azzam rejected this kind of talk as the seeds of fitna, or division, in the Muslim community.
 Bin Laden, it seems, increasingly began to see Zawahiri’s point, and Azzam found himself shoved off to the sidelines of the movement he had founded.
-Azzam seems to have had a hard time seeing the writing on the wall, and may well have been unable to imagine bin Laden as anything more than a financier.
+He seems to have had a hard time seeing the writing on the wall, and may still have been unable to imagine bin Laden as anything more than a financier.

-Most analysts believe that what we know today as “Al-Qaeda” was formed the year before Azzam’s murder, in a meeting between him, Zawahiri, and bin Laden, when the leaders agreed to merge MAK and EIJ to continue the global jihad once the Soviets were finally run out of Afghanistan for good.
+Most analysts believe that what we know today as “al-Qaeda” was formed the year before Azzam’s murder, in a meeting between him, Zawahiri, and bin Laden, when the leaders agreed to merge MAK and EIJ to continue the global jihad once the Soviets were finally run out of Afghanistan for good.
 But since Azzam and Zawahiri were completely at odds about how and where they should continue the jihad, it makes sense that Zawahiri would see the elimination of Azzam, who remained an almost legendary figure for many of the foreign recruits and who may still have had some sway with bin Laden, as crucial to his efforts to implement his vision for the new organization.
 Interestingly, shortly after Azzam was killed, the director of the MAK’s New York fund-raising and recruitment office, who agreed with Azzam that the next target of the jihad ought to be Israel, also died under murky circumstances.
 It’s even possible that bin Laden himself ordered the hit on Azzam, but that seems less likely.

-This essay drew heavily on The Looming Tower: Al-Qaeda and the Road to 9/11, by Lawrence Wright (2006)
+This essay drew heavily on The Looming Tower: al-Qaeda and the Road to 9/11, by Lawrence Wright (2006)